docker/docs/contribute/style/grammar.md

 - Don't use bold to refer to a feature name.
 - Use italics sparingly, as this type of formatting can be difficult to read in digital experiences.
-Notable exceptions are titles of books, newspapers or magazines.
+Notable exceptions are titles of articles, blog posts, or specifcation documents.

 ## Capitalization